Tiergarten/MalML/README.md

 ![alt text][detonation]

-Identify feature extractor plugin for the output from the specific and generate the feature data ready for input to ML models:
+Identify feature extractor plugin for the output from the specific pack and generate the feature data ready for input to ML models:

 ![alt text][feature-extraction]